sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 YEAST (<i>Saccharomyces cerevisiae</i>) and SCHPO (<i>Schizosaccharomyces pombe</i>) have more than one protein in the root HOG, which indicate there have been one or more duplications in this gene family.

 ///Q Find the FASTA file for this root HOG.
-It could been used as an input for more analysis, such as gene tree analysis
+It could be used as an input for more analysis, such as gene tree analysis.

 ///R
-Indication to find the file and maybe how to build a species tree?
+FASTA files are in the folder ``` RootHOGsFasta```, which could be used to align them using [MAFFT](https://mafft.cbrc.jp/alignment/software/) and infer the gene trees ([FastTree](https://microbesonline.org/fasttree/) both are already installed in the environment).

 **Phylostratigraphy**